Affects: Speed, Torque, Braking, Power Consumption

 Options: Single and Two Speed, RPM and Torque values

 Description: Key distinctions in motors can be found in two vs. single speed and varying RPM and torque capabilities.
-Motion manufactures tables with low-friction internal components; it is common for a Motion indexer to require a considerably smaller, more efficient and cost effective motor than leading competitors.
+Motion manufactures rotary indexing tables with low-friction internal components; it is common for a Motion rotary indexer to require a considerably smaller, more efficient and cost effective motor than leading competitors.

-Affects: How quickly a fully loaded indexer can safely be brought to a full stop, visibility
+Affects: How quickly a fully loaded rotary indexer can safely be brought to a full stop, visibility

 Options: Motion addresses this issue in table and motor sizing.
 Other indexer-related safety options include light screens, emergency stop buttons, colors and various others.